-HEALTH INSURANCE PREMIUMS
+EMPLOYEE HEALTH INSURANCE

-- 1. The School Board may pay an employee's normal health insurance contribution as provided herein. - A. An employee who works less than twenty (20) hours per week will not be eligible for group insurance benefits. - B. The health insurance premium for one (1) month may be paid when an employee enters a nonpay leave status.
-The employee shall be provided an opportunity to continue the total health insurance payment, after the School Board's one (1) month contribution, for a period not to exceed twelve (12) months while on nonpay leave status. - C. The health insurance premium may be paid when an employee enters a nonpay leave status involving a workers' compensation claim.
-The normal contribution shall be paid until the employee is released to return to work or a settlement is reached in the worker's compensation case through regular channels. - D. Any employee who is on unpaid sick leave or unpaid approved family leave will receive up to a maximum of twelve (12) weeks of Board portion of health insurance per insurance fiscal year.
+- 1. The School Board shall pay an employee's normal health insurance contribution as provided herein. - A. An employee who works less than twenty (20) hours per week will not be eligible for group insurance benefits. - B. The District's contribution of health insurance premium for one (1) month shall be paid when an employee enters a nonpay leave status.
+Subsequently, the employee shall be provided an opportunity to continue the total health insurance premium for a period not to exceed eleven (11) months while in a nonpay leave status. - C. When an employee enters a nonpay leave status involving a workers' compensation claim, the District's contribution of health insurance premium shall be paid until the employee is released to return to work or a settlement is reached in the worker's compensation case through regular channels. - D. The District's contribution of health insurance premium shall be paid for a maximum of twelve (12) weeks for any employee who is on unpaid sick leave or unpaid approved family leave.
 This rule is in compliance with the Family and Medical Leave Act of 1993.
-Twelve (12) weeks will equal six cumulative Board portions which will occur when missing six (6) paychecks with Board portions. - A School Board member or employee who is a Florida resident and a member of the Florida National Guard or a reserve in any branch of the United States military and who is called into active military duty is entitled to health insurance pursuant to the provisions and conditions prescribed in Section 250.341, Florida Statutes. - 3.
-The School Board shall not pay the contribution for dependents who are included in the employee's health insurance premium.
-This contribution shall be paid by the employee.
+Twelve (12) weeks will equal six cumulative Board contributions which will occur when missing six (6) paychecks with Board contributions. - A School Board member or employee who is a Florida resident and a member of the Florida National Guard or a reserve in any branch of the United States military and who is called into active military duty is entitled to health insurance pursuant to the provisions and conditions prescribed in Section 250.341, Florida Statutes. - 3.
+The School Board may offer health insurance plans with dependent coverage. - A. The Board portion of health insurance shall be the same for all employees participating in the District health insurance plan.
+Total premium will be based on the specific plan and dependent coverage. - B. Evidence of dependent eligibility is required upon enrollment of dependents into the District health insurance plan.
+In addition, evidence of dependent eligibility shall be reviewed and verified during the open enrollment period on each third-year anniversary of continued enrollment.

-4. Retired School Board personnel and their eligible dependents may continue to participate in the current group health insurance program of the District provided the person enrolls immediately upon retirement from active employment with the School Board and continues coverage without interruption.
+- C. Any event that changes the status of dependent eligibility (e.g., divorce, birth of child, etc.) must be reported, and supporting documentation provided, to the payroll department within thirty (30) days of the event. - D. Failure to comply with dependent eligibility requirements could result in loss of coverage for the employee and/or dependents. - 4.
+Retired School Board personnel and their eligible dependents may continue to participate in the current group health insurance program of the District provided the person enrolls immediately upon retirement from active employment with the School Board and continues coverage without interruption.
 Retirement shall mean application for and receipt of retirement benefits under any Florida Retirement System plan.
 An employee who retires under the Public Employee Optional Retirement Program (PEORP) shall be considered a retiree if he/she meets the age and service requirements defined in 112.0801, F.S.
 The health insurance coverage shall be identical to that offered to School Board employees.
 Health insurance premiums for continued participation shall be paid by the retiree.